 All of the courses offered in this genre will focus on performance as a means of personal expression within a supportive community.
 At ND Academy, students in EYC to Lower School attend music class once a week.
-In Middle School and Upper School, a variety of courses are offered to these students including Band, Theatre, Musical Theatre, and Dance to which they select as electives.
+In Middle School and Upper School, a variety of courses are offered to these students including Band, Theatre and Musical Theatre to which they select as electives.

 - Advent Cantata

 - ITS and JITS Spring Show and Food Drive

 - EYC, Lower and Middle School Grandparents and Special Friends Day Concerts